d19mc/cyber-student-blog/content/posts/tor/tor-01.md

 # The Setup

 Let's say that there's a guy named John.
 John wants to be anonymous on the internet.
 Maybe John is in a situation where he has a really sensitive question that he wouldn't want anyone to know; what does he do?
 He uses TOR.
-He proceeds to start the TOR Browser and go to a forum on the deepweb.
+He proceeds to start the TOR Browser and go to a forum on the clearnet.
 What happened there?
 How did John suddenly become anonymous by launching a browser?

 I think that this is best explained by viewing the process from the perspective of the TOR Browser.
 Here are the tasks that the TOR Browser executes when it's launched: